cucumber/common/compatibility-kit/ruby/README.md

 ## Installation and Usage

-Add 'cucumber-compatibility-kit' to your gemfile as a development dependency, and install it:
+Add `cucumber-compatibility-kit` to your `Gemfile` as a development dependency, and install it:

-    bundle
+    bundle install

 Then add a spec that could look like this: